Update from Camp Casey Conference Services concerning COVID-19

 Seattle Pacific University (SPU) continues to monitor the COVID-19 pandemic and its impact on campus and Camp Casey.

 The physical office is closed as the office staff move home to remote operations.
-The voicemail will be checked Monday-Friday.
-Please email us at firstname.lastname@example.org.
+The voicemail and office email inbox will be checked Monday-Friday.
+Please email us at email@example.com.

 What steps are being taken at Camp Casey?

-- The Office of Facility and Project Management maintains a regular and thorough cleaning process around Camp Casey.
+- The Office of Facility and Project Management maintains a regular and thorough cleaning process around Camp Casey that complies with CDC recommendations.
 Day-to-day cleaning operations are governed by an infectious disease protocol, and high-touch surfaces and restroom fixtures throughout Camp Casey are cleaned regularly.

-- W are following government guidelines for cleaning and requirements for distancing, masks, etc. Our dining employees also follow strict rules for cleaning and food safety.
+- We are following government guidelines for cleaning and requirements for distancing, masks, etc. Our dining employees also follow strict rules for cleaning and food safety.

 Island County Public Health has issued community recommendations.
 Please review these as you plan.